TomHarrop/tomharrop.github.io/resume.md

 2014--Present
 :	**Post-doctoral researcher**, UMR DIADE, Institut de Recherche pour le Développement (IRD), Montpellier, France.
-	My current project uses bioinformatic techniques including transcriptomics, machine learning, data mining and statistical approaches to study the development of inflorescence architecture in rice, which is related to crop yield.
+	I am using machine learning, data mining, statistical analyses and other bioinformatic techniques to study the development of inflorescence architecture in rice, which is related to crop yield.
 We used laser microdissection and RNA sequencing to characterise molecular events that occur in the developing inflorescence.
 We are now applying these results to study the effects of selection on gene expression during the parallel domestications of African and Asian rice.

 2013--2014
 :	**Post-doctoral researcher**, Department of Plant Breeding and Genetics, Max Planck Institute for Plant Breeding Research, Cologne, Germany.